Music

 Soundstage & imaging

-Pay attention to center image focus and depth behind the speakers.
+- • Center image focus and depth behind the speakers

 Tone, timbre & realism